 Building Better Models and Definitions

-As we mentioned in Chapters 1-4, many foresight practitioners define our field too narrowly.
+As we mentioned in Chapter 1, many foresight practitioners define our field too narrowly.
 Modern foresight has become a much larger and more diverse enterprise than most people realize.
-We have proposed four UPGO foresight practice domains (universal, personal, global, and organizational foresight), the three primary foresight types (Three Ps), the four steps of the Do loop, the Eight Skills, and the Twenty Functions (management specialties and their associations) that seem particularly central to our field.
+We have proposed the POGU Foresight Domains (personal, organizational, global, and universal foresight), the three primary foresight types (Three Ps), the four steps of the Do loop, the Eight Skills, and the Twenty Functions (management specialties and their associations) that seem particularly central to our field.

 Our Adaptive Foresight and Management model is not perfect.
 For example, the twenty specialty functions are incomplete.
 But this model is much broader, more explicit, and better tied to established business practices and value generation than the vast majority of other foresight practice models in the literature.